intel/terraform-intel-gcp-vm/examples/gcp-linux-fastchat-simple/README.md

 You may need to change the appropriate IAM settings as described here: https://cloud.google.com/docs/terraform/get-started-with-terraform

-1. Log on to CGP Portal
+1. Log on to GCP Portal
 2. Enter the GCP Cloud Shell (terminal button on top right of page)
 3. Run the following commands in order: